demerara151/zenhan-rs/README.md

 ## NOTES

 - This program only works on Windows system.
-However, might be works on other system but not tested.
+However, might be work on other systems.
 - If an invalid option other than 0 or 1 is passed, it will be treated as 0 by default.
-- There's no need to replace original program `zenhan` with my `zenhan-rs` if you don't have any problems.
+- There's no need to replace original `zenhan` with `zenhan-rs` if you don't have any problems.

 ## References